 We’re halfway through the holidays.
 Thanksgiving is a week or two behind us and Christmas is just three weeks away from today.
-In the south, ’tis the season for all things sweet potatoes.
+So in the south, ’tis the season for all things sweet potatoes.
 This is an easy recipe to make–peanut crusted sweet potatoes.

 In North Carolina, it’s unheard of to gather around a dinner table at the holidays and not consume some form of sweet potatoes.
-Sweet potato pies and casseroles are the majority winners.
-You would also maybe find baked sweet potatoes or even plain sweet potatoes.
-They are a tradition.
+In fact, sweet potato pies and casseroles are the majority winners.
+Moreover, you might also find baked sweet potatoes or even plain sweet potatoes.
+Because they are a tradition.

 I live in Eastern NC.
 Sweet potatoes are grown just east of I-95, primarily in Johnston and Harnett County.
-Here in Bertie County, we grow peanuts.
+Moreover, here in Bertie County, we grow peanuts.
 We North Carolinians are proud of our access to all these delicious locally-grown items.
-This recipe combines these two local flavors that we are proud of here in NC.
+As a result, this recipe combines these two local flavors that we are proud of here in NC.

 Here’s how to make this wonderful dish.